lanl-aea/waves/docs/tutorial_01_geometry.rst

          :end-before: marker-3

 First, the ``workflow`` variable is assigned to an empty list.
 Eventually, ``workflow`` will become a list of targets to build.
-Every time we instruct SCons to build a target(s), we will ``extend`` this list and finally create an alias that matches the parent directory name.
+Every time we instruct SCons to build a target or targets, we will ``extend`` this list and finally create an alias that matches the parent directory name.
 The alias thus represents the list of targets specified in the ``SConscript`` file.